On Temperature-Constrained Non-Deterministic Machine Translation: Potential and Evaluation: Introduction

-However, ND-MT presents challenges to the current evaluation scheme~\cite{kocmi-etal-2024-findings,kocmi-etal-2023-findings,kocmi-etal-2025-findings} (automatic evaluation followed by human assessment) due to the large number of generated candidates that satisfy both lexical diversity and semantic equivalence criteria.
-To address these emerging challenges in ND-MT, we first apply an intuitive approach: utilizing the ranking of the corresponding D-MT version.
-The results reveal inconsistent relationships across five group-based measurements: \emph{min},\emph{max}, \emph{mean}, \emph{random}, and \emph{std (standard deviation)}, demonstrating the unreliability of the current D-MT evaluation scheme when applied to ND-MT.
-Furthermore, we examine ranking consistency across these five measurements with varying sampling sizes ($\{10, 20, 50\}$) on five state-of-the-art ND-MT systems at a fixed temperature ($0.5$).
-The results uncover a strong Buckets effect, where the lowest-quality candidate for each source consistently determines the ranking across different sample sizes.
-For practical application, we propose the \textit{ExpectoSample} strategy, which considers the average performance of candidate groups to identify reliable metrics and select robust ND-MT systems.
+However, the evaluation of ND-MT remains under-explored.
+We first investigate the feasibility of directly adopting performance from D-MT counterparts using current evaluation schemes \cite{kocmi-etal-2024-findings, kocmi-etal-2023-findings, kocmi-etal-2025-findings}.
+To bypass the high cost of human assessment, we explore this direct adaptation through existing automatic evaluation metrics \cite{bleu, chrf, rei-etal-2022-cometkiwi} that exhibit high correlation with human judgment.
+Specifically, we apply these via group-level measurements: \emph{min}, \emph{max}, \emph{mean}, \emph{random}, and \emph{std} (standard deviation), capturing the group-level performance of ND-MT systems.
+The resulting inconsistent rankings demonstrate the unreliability of traditional D-MT evaluation schemes when applied to the ND-MT.
+Furthermore, we examine how sampling size ($\{10, 20, 50\}$) affects evaluation results with five state-of-the-art ND-MT systems at a fixed temperature ($0.5$).
+The results reveal a strong Buckets Effect: for each source, the lowest-quality candidate largely determines system rankings across sample sizes.
+This highlights the inherent risk in evaluating non-deterministic systems, as the minimum performance quality is stochastically hidden and cannot be predicted before generation.
+To mitigate this, we propose the ExpectoSample strategy, which first identifies reliable metrics and subsequently selects robust ND-MT systems.

-Our contributions are threefold: (1) We demonstrate that ND-MT systems address the multi-modality challenge through lexical diversity while maintaining semantic equivalence under temperature constraints.
-(2) We uncover the Buckets effect in ND-MT evaluation, where the lowest-quality candidate determines system ranking, and propose the ExpectoSample strategy to identify reliable metrics for robust system selection.
-(3) We systematically investigate 22 ND-MT systems across six language directions with 11,947 source cases, and release all code, data, and evaluation results to support future research~\footnote{https://github.com/weichuanW/TC-DN-MT}
+Our contributions are threefold: (1) We demonstrate that ND-MT systems effectively address the multimodality challenge by providing lexical diversity while maintaining semantic equivalence under specific temperature constraints.
+(2) We uncover the Buckets Effect in ND-MT evaluation—where system rankings are predominantly determined by the lowest-quality candidates, and propose the ExpectoSample strategy to mitigate this challenge by identifying reliable metrics for robust system selection.
+(3) We conduct a systematic investigation of 22 ND-MT systems across six language directions using 11,947 source cases.
+To support future research, we release our complete code, dataset, and evaluation results at \footnote{https://github.com/weichuanW/TC-DN-MT}.